-While Monster Hunter games have typically always appealed to a much smaller community, Monster Hunter: World is Capcom’s biggest attempt, and a mostly successful one at that, at bringing in a Western audience to the creature slaying franchise.
-World features a number of quality of life improvements to the series, with an updated UI and tutorials to welcome new players.
+While Monster Hunter games have typically always appealed to a much smaller community, Monster Hunter: World is Capcom’s biggest attempt, and a largely successful one at that, to introduce a Western audience to the creature slaying franchise.
+In addition to a year’s worth of free updates, the latest Iceborne expansion adds new story content, monsters, weapons and armor, gameplay mechanics, and a host of QoL improvements to the base game.

 Ni No Kuni II: Revenant Kingdom

-Ni No Kuni II makes a number of refinements to the first game, as well as drastically changing some gameplay aspects.
-You play as Evan Pettiwhisker Tildrum, a young king who was dethroned from his castle and sets out to build a new kingdom.
+Ni No Kuni II makes several refinements to the first game as well as drastically changing some aspects of gameplay.
+In it, you play as Evan Pettiwhisker Tildrum, a young king who was dethroned from his castle and sets out to build a new kingdom.
 While you spend most of the time controlling Evan in the game’s overworld, battles let you take control of other members of your party.

-During battles, characters use a variety of weapons and magical abilities to defeat enemies and support other party members.
+Unlike the first game, Revenant Kingdom features real-time combat and more options for party customization.
+During battles, characters will use a variety of weapons and magical abilities to defeat enemies and support other party members.
 Additionally, elemental creatures known as “Higgledies” are used to cast spells and grant other bonuses during battles.
-Unlike the first game, Revenant Kingdom features real-time combat and more options for party customization.

 South Park: The Fractured But Whole

 Many people were pleasantly surprised when Stick of Truth, an RPG set in the South Park universe, managed to deliver a fun, player-driven experience.
-At first glance, Fractured But Whole may just seem like a reskinned game, with the kids of South Park ditching fantasy role-playing in favor of superheroes.
-However, a shift in developers for the sequel has led to some interesting changes while maintaining the South Park identity.
+At first glance, The Fractured But Whole may just seem like a reskinned game, with the kids of South Park ditching fantasy role-playing in favor of superheroes.
+However, a shift in developers for the sequel has led to some interesting changes.

-While combat in Fractured is still turn-based, battles take place on a grid-based battlefield, allowing you to move party members freely and devise more unique strategies than the previous game.
-The game has you creating an original character and selecting from ten archetypal superhero classes, such as Speedster, Elementalist, and Cyborg to name a few.
-Where Fractured truly shines is its variety in character moves, with the game consistently introducing new abilities that encourage you to explore other playstyles.
+While combat in Fractured is still turn-based, they now take place on a grid-based battlefield, allowing you to move party members freely and devise more unique strategies than the previous game.
+The game sees you creating an original character along with one of ten classes based on popular superhero tropes.

 Kingdom Hearts III

-While diehard fans have been waiting to play a new Kingdom Hearts game for over a decade, KH3 seeks to deliver something for everyone, even those that are new to the series.
-Although some parts of the games feel very dated, like awkward cutscene transitions and character dialogue, there are a myriad of elements that have been streamlined for a wider audience.
+Although diehard fans have been waiting to play a new Kingdom Hearts game for over a decade, Kingdom Hearts III looks to deliver something for everyone, even those that are new to the series.
+And while some parts of the games feel very dated, such as the stiff character animations and dialogue, a lot has been streamlined for new players.

-Combat and traversal feels more fluid and refined, offering more seamless keyblade transformations along introducing “flow-motion”, which allows you to interact with parts of the environment during battle.
+Combat and traversal feel more fluid and refined, offering more seamless keyblade transformations along with new “flow-motion” maneuvers.
 Additionally, the amount of variety in team-up attacks and Disney park-inspired “flow-attractions” moves help break up the game’s hack-n-slash combat.
-Although the story can be convoluted and hard for new players to grasp, KH3 does a great job at bringing you up to speed on the game’s events.

 Divinity: Original Sin II